JackDanger/barcodeservice/README.markdown

-# PDF Service
+# Barcode Service

-This is a simple Rack server that accepts web requests posting HTML to be converted into PDF.
-Uses the wkhtmltopdf binaries.
+This is a simple Sinatra server that turns simple web requests into formatted barcode images.

 ## Instant installation and deploy